24 Feb Scorpion River

 We began running, not stopping until we reached the camp.
 When we told our story, the adults just laughed, blaming it on overactive imaginations.
 My uncle, who had been visiting the area since he was a child, claimed there was no second funnel.

 We soon packed up and drove home.
 As it was late by the time we reached our hometown, I decided to spend the night with Jade and go to my house the following morning.
 While we were there, I remembered the picture I’d taken of the thing in the funnel.
 I asked my uncle to enhance it and he agreed.

-“It’ll probably be a nest.”
-He said as he worked.
-“You probably disturbed the ravens, who decided to chase you off.”
+“It’ll probably be a nest,” he said as he worked.
+“You probably disturbed the ravens, which decided to chase you off.”

 I didn’t agree, though I didn’t say so.